jlan12/3d-detection/README.md

 │   │   ├── instance_segs/: Directory containing segmentation for instances
 │   │   ├── train_data.json: Annotations for training
 │   │   └── train_segs.json: Full segmentations by image
-│   │
-│   ├── output_visualzer.ipynb
+│   ├── Demo_12_4.ipynb : used to visualize the results
 │   ├── preprocessor.py: Preprocessor for angle prediction
 │   ├── Seg_Associate.ipynb: Identify segmentation for given instance
 │   ├── utilities.py: Utilities used for pre/postprocessing